-THALIA was built in Samos in 1935 from pine and mulberry woods, selected trees of the islands of the island, by the order of the ship owner Mr. Ganosis the shipbuilder.
+Thaleia was built in 1935 in Samos from pine and mulberry wood by order of ship builder and owner K. Ganose.

-The war 1940 found it loading timber, the Germans captured the crew, which was then released and returned by boat to Greece.
+The war in 1940 finds the vessel loading loggings.
+Nazis captured the crew and vessel which was released later and returned to Greece.

-After World War II, THALIA continued to serve in the ranks of the Greek Royal Navy as a minesweeper, until 1949.
+After World War II, Thaleia continued to serve at Royal Hellenic Navy as a mine countermeasure vessel ‘till 1949.

-By decision of the Ministry of Culture (specifically the no. According to the provisions of Law 3028/02, the wooden boat ARABELLA, registered in Thessaloniki 314, is connected with the companies that were carried out in the Eastern Mediterranean during the Second World War and therefore it is a boat with proven historical value.
+By decision of the Ministry of Culture, Arabella with registry number 314, is connected to the operations carried out in the Eastern Mediterranean during the WWII and is therefore a vessel of proven historical value.

 Arabella has been loved by many people with many events taking place on her deck: photo shoots for fashion magazines, video clips, reception parties etc.

 She makes daily cruises around the gulf, each lasting 30 minutes.
 The starting point is the White Tower.
 The ship’s capacity is 150 PAX.

 Arabella's length over all is 25 meters, 20 meters height (14 the mast) and 2.2 meters is her depth.